Velenje

+Velenje ([ʋɛˈlɛ̀ːnjɛ]; Wöllan) is the sixth-largest city of Slovenia, and the seat of the Municipality of Velenje.
+Velenje was owned by the Habsburgs for several centuries, which is reflected in the exceptionally rich legacy of castles and manors.
+The city is located in the traditional Slovenian region of Styria, among the rolling green hills of the Šalek Valley, with the Kamnik–Savinja Alps to the west and the Pohorje Mountains to the east.
+The city of Velenje was officially opened on September 20, 1959, according to a unified construction plan.
+Velenje is marked by mining with the Velenje Coal Mine, popular due to its longwall mining method, opened in 1875 and still operating, where over 260 million tons of coal have been mined.
+The old part of the Coal Mine is home to the Slovenian Coal Mining Museum.

+The Velenje Coal Mine, under the then-director Nestl Žganek, had by far the greatest influence on the development of the city.
+Words from that time that are still worth recording today:

+The Velenje miners, who spend their working day underground, need large, bright, modern apartments, and lots of green spaces and parks around the housing estates!

 Name

 Velenje was first attested in written sources in 1264 as Weln (and as Welan in 1270, and Belen and Welen in 1296).
 The name derives from *Velen′e selo 'Velenъ's village'.
 A less likely hypothesis derives the name from the Slovene common noun velen(je) 'pasture for livestock'.
 The name of the town was changed to Titovo Velenje (literally, 'Tito's Velenje') in 1981 in honor of the Yugoslav leader Josip Broz Tito.
 The name Velenje was restored in 1990, just before the declaration of Slovenian independence in 1991.
 In the past, the German name of the settlement was Wöllan.

 History

 Mass grave

 The Koželj Mass Grave (Grobišče Koželj) from the period immediately after World War II, is located in the Goll Woods (Gollova hosta) below Big Koželj Hill (Veliki Koželj) beside a tributary of Trubušnica Creek.
 It contains the remains of a truckload of Slovene civilian prisoners, including many Velenje natives, that were transported from the prisons in Celje and shot on June 15, 1945.
 The site is marked by an official inventory sign and a small concrete plaque.